-It’s official: the sequel to id Software’s 2011 post-apocalyptic shooter – and last game under the supervision of founder John Carmack – is real, but we are still waiting for a Rage 2 release date that is more detailed than 2019.
+It’s official: the sequel to id Software’s 2011 post-apocalyptic shooter – and last game under the supervision of founder John Carmack – is real, and we’re itching to get back into the wasteland now that we know a more detailed Rage 2 release date than 2019.

 Not that many people were asking for it: Rage was divisive when it originally came out, due to a cliched story and awkward open world.
 Then again, never had the end of the world looked so good, thanks to the id Tech 5 engine and its bonkers megatextures.
 Now, with Rage 2, we are hoping to see a refined, more complete version of id’s ambitious vision.
 This time Rage will be developed by id and Avalanche Studios, the folks behind Just Cause 3 and, fittingly, Mad Max.